 Likewise, I’ve had candidates where every interviewer felt the candidate really struggled on every question.
 However, when I went around the room, everyone wanted to be their buddy and mentor.
 When asked why, they often saw an excitement, a humility, a curiosity and a tremendous hunger to learn and grow.
 With these candidates, I’ve had a few cases where I called them, told them they bombed every single question.
 I followed this by telling them however, that if they were willing to risk giving it a try, the team would be excited to help them succeed.
 The candidates like this that I’ve hired have been some of my best, most dedicated and fastest learning hires.

-Section 3: Evaluating Candidates Holistically
+3: Evaluating Candidates Holistically

 Scoring Traits: Inspired by Daniel Kahneman’s research, break the interview process into key traits such as: